nens/threedi-docs/source/h_rain.rst

    Q = \alpha R

 in which :math:`\alpha` determines which fraction of the runoff actually reaches a specific 3Di node.
-In the flow_summary.log the water balances of all surfaces combined can be found.
+In the :ref:`flow_summary` the water balance of all surfaces combined can be found.